-Mount Zion has great historical significance, and a visit to the main landmarks will take at most half a day.
+Mount Zion has great historical significance, and a visit to the prominent landmarks will take at most half a day.
 Moreover, most of them are free.
-Thus, I do not see a reason not to visit it, unless maybe you are very short in time.
+Thus, I do not see a reason not to visit it, unless maybe you are very short on time.

 Have you ever been to Mount Zion?
 Tell us about your experience in the comments below.